 Use them, though, and you'll be putting the safety of your barnet in the lap of the gods.
-You really need to invest a little more to get a decent pair and that's why GHD leads our list.
-They really are the best around.
+You really need to invest a little more to get a decent pair, which is why we've compiled this guide to some of the very best options you can buy.

 GHD Original Styler